The various antagonist encountered throughout the series.

 - The Tooth Hurts: Later mentions of her note that Pyrrha knocked some of Abby's teeth out.

 - Truth in Television: While this most likely is unintentional on the writer's part, a lot about her barring her Semblance is actually realistic.
-Usually, Angel of Death killers work in caretaking fields such as hospice care, retirement homes, and hospitals.
+Usually, Angels of Death work in caretaking fields such as hospice care, retirement homes, and hospitals.
 This is because the victims are already vulnerable and people won't suspect much if they end up dying.
 Another thing about them is that they are usually women because, in general, female serial killers tend to kill in ways that are less messy and undetectable such as using poisoning.
 Also, being a sociopath also helps her because sociopaths and psychopaths are known to be excellent liars.
 Abigail could fool the staff into thinking she was heartbroken about the deaths.
 Initially, she is scary for being such a banal threat, but then extra Fridge Horror kicks in when you realize that people like Abigail really exist.

 - Walking Spoiler: Even mentioning the fact that she's important would spoil the twist of the story.